AverageAnarchist32/ESP32_Data_Center_Webpage/README.md

 - [Contributing](#contributing)

 ## Introduction
-Meet the Automated_LEDcontroller, a project born from a school assignment.
+This was a project born from a school assignment.
 This project is all about controlling a light remotely using a website.
 Here's how it works: We have a small computer called an ESP32 that can connect to the internet.
-I wrote a program for it to control a light, and it can also measure how bright the room is.
-The program sends this information to a webpage, so you can see and control the light from anywhere.
-It's like having a remote control for your room's lighting.
-This project is a cool mix of hardware and software, and it's a fun way to learn about technology.
+It showcases different sensor values through a front-end html js served webpage.

 thanks you for choosing this project